30 Best Things to Do in the Bahamas

 Make a splash at Aquaventure Water Park

 Atlantis Paradise Island is home to the Aquaventure Water Park, where a 141-acre floating river awaits.
 But with rapids and rocky waves, this isn’t your average “lazy river.”
-There are also 11 swimming pools and a steep slide down the front of a Mayan temple, which made our list of world’s coolest water slides.
+There are also 11 swimming pools and a steep slide down the front of a Mayan temple.

 Spend the day at Cable Beach